Incarcerated Workers Organizing Committee: History

 The Incarcerated Workers Organizing Committee was founded as a labor union for prisoners.
 Among those who helped to found the IWOC was Brianna Peril.
 Peril is a veteran organizer with the Industrial Workers of the World (IWW), a group founded in 1905.
 She was previously imprisoned in the 1980s.
 The IWOC is a committee of the IWW.

 On September 9, 2016, the IWOC helped organize a U.S. prison strike on the 45th anniversary of the Attica uprising.
 The strike involved an estimated 24,000 prisoners in 24 states, the largest prison strike in U.S. history.
 The IWOC coordinated the strike alongside the Free Alabama Movement.

 This was followed through with another prison strike on August 21, 2018 which was organized by Jailhouse Lawyers Speak and supported by the Committee.
-The strikers protested against so-called "Prison slavery", of which they made 10 demands.
-Two notable demands, for example, is that the Prison Litigation Reform Act be rescinded, and that inmates serving their sentences get their voting rights back, alongside pre-trial detainees, and ex-convicts.
+The strikers protested against a system they describe as "prison slavery", making 10 demands.
+Two notable demands, for example, were that the Prison Litigation Reform Act be rescinded, and that inmates serving their sentences get their voting rights back, alongside pre-trial detainees and ex-convicts.
 This strike lasted until September 9, the same day the first prison strike started, and was supported by the ACLU.
 Prisoner participation occurred in at least 17 states.

 Despite the strike ending on September 9, 2018, some prisoners continued to strike.

 In 2019, the Committee successfully lobbied for the local government of Gainesville, Florida to stop using prison labor in collaboration with Florida's Department of Corrections.
 The same year, the IWOC was among the groups that lobbied for the Florida Democrats to return a donation from G4S, a private prison contractor.
 In Wisconsin, the group lobbied to end solitary confinement.

 During the COVID-19 pandemic, the Committee has advocated on behalf of prisoners who had been affected in some way, such as those who had been infected or were affected by prison lockdowns.
 This has included advocating for those who had a health condition or a minor sentence to receive an early conditional release from incarceration during the pandemic, due to risk of infection.